 Bahrain and Saudi Arabia are expected to record a fiscal deficit in 2009 for the first time since 2002.
 The fiscal health of Bahrain is dependent largely on oil and will therefore be severely hit by declining oil prices.
-Moreover, Bahraini authorities have maintained high spending levels since 2005, increasing by an annual average of 18 per cent.67 Thus, it is assumed that it will be rather difficult for the Government to significantly cut its expenditures, notably in times of crisis.
-As for Saudi Arabia, it will also face two simultaneous pressures: dwindling oil prices will bite into its receipts; and populist social considerations will militate against the Saudi authorities reducing spending.
+Moreover, Bahraini authorities have maintained high spending levels since 2005, increasing by an annual average of 18 per cent.
+Thus, it is assumed that it will be rather difficult for the Government to significantly cut its expenditures, notably in times of crisis.
+As for Saudi Arabia, it will also face two a/ Net official balance; excludes State General Reserve Fund operations and grants.